 Girlboss was born from a reflection: not only is Linkedin disastrously boring, but it often seems like a gathering for men only.
 Research confirms it: in 2017, Linkedin itself confirmed that a form of creeping sexism conditioned the way men and women have to present themselves on the professional social network.

 The analysis of 141 million US profiles showed that women present their successes much less than men.
-In an attempt to give women a platform that allows them greater expressive possibilities, the CEO of Girlboss Sophia Amoruso it has launched a professional network which, he assures, will be a “women driven” linkedin.
+In an attempt to give women a platform that allows them greater expressive possibilities, the CEO of Girlboss Sophia Amoruso has launched a professional network which, he assures, will be a "women driven" linkedin.

 What is Girlboss

 Entrepreneurs, creatives and freelancers will be able to connect directly to companies.
 Amoruso decided to build her platform when she found out that only 23% of millennials are on Linkedin.
 In other words?
 The current presentation model is inadequate for the younger generation.
-“We are much more than our experiences: we need to bring personality, ideas and creativity in new ways,” he says.
+“We are much more than our experiences: we need to bring personality, ideas and creativity in new ways,” she says.

 Unlike LinkedIn, Girlboss has a dynamic, almost social approach to the CV formula.